amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 **Figure 10-1**.
 Retrieving a secret with the Dapr secrets management API

-1. The service calls the Dapr secrets management API, along with the name of the secret store and secret to retrieve.
+1. The service calls the Dapr secrets management API, along with the name of the secret store, and secret to retrieve.
 1. The Dapr sidecar retrieves the specified secret from the secrets store.
 1. The Dapr sidecar returns the secret information back to the service.